cysouw/graphicalgrammar/text/german.md

 Complex *Periodenbild* from Götzinger [-@gotzinger1839: 391] for the example from Goethe in [@last].
 Note in comparison to Lehmann's *Periodenbild* (see [@sec:lehmann1833]) the different script letters are simplified to only lower-case latin letters and coordination is additionally indicated by using the equal sign.
 :::

-# Visual syntax in German text books
+# Visual syntax in textbooks

 ## Horn (1837) *Grammatik der neuhochdeutschen Sprache* {#sec:horn1837}